anupamabr2004-creator/Chemical_Visualizer/README.md

 # Chemical Visualizer - Complete Setup Guide

 ## Overview
-Chemical Visualizer is a Django-based web application that allows users to:
+Chemical Visualizer is a Django-based hybrid application that allows users to:
 - Register and authenticate with JWT tokens
 - Upload CSV files containing equipment data
 - Analyze data with interactive dashboards